Last updated: Nov-14-2022

 The following example uses the

-fill cropping method to generate and deliver an image that completely fills the requested 250x250 size while retaining the original aspect ratio.
+fill cropping method to generate and deliver an image that completely fills the requested 200x200 size while retaining the original aspect ratio.
 It uses face detection gravity to ensure that all the faces in the image are retained and centered when the image is cropped:

 For details on all resizing and cropping options, see resizing and cropping images.

 You can deliver any image uploaded to Cloudinary in essentially any image format.
 There are three main ways to convert and deliver in another format:

 - Specifying the image's public ID with the desired extension.

-- Explicitly set the desired format using the
+- Explicitly setting the desired format using the

 - Using the

 autofetch_format to instruct Cloudinary to deliver the image in the most optimized format for each browser that requests it.

 - Deliver a .jpg file in .gif format:

 Let Cloudinary select the optimal format for each browser.
 For example, in Chrome, this image may deliver in .avif or .webp format (depending on your account settings):